Santina M

 Testing Too Early

 Hold your horses!
-While it might be tempting to take a test at the earliest signs of pregnancy, doing so might lead to false negatives.
+While it might be tempting to take a test at the earliest signs of pregnancy, doing so might lead to a false negative test result.
 As we’ve discussed, hCG levels typically aren’t high enough to be detected until at least the first day of your missed period.

 Not Following Instructions